grpc/proposal/A98-SNI-setting-and-SNI-SAN-validation.md

 `SslContextProviderSupplier`, depending on the language.
 The `UpstreamTlsContext.SNI` would already be available to this provider supplier  from the parsed Cluster resource.
-At the time of Tls protocol negotiation, when this provider supplier is invoked to set the SslContext, the hostname from the channel attributes also will be passed, to determine the SNI to be set for the Tls handshake.
+At the time of Tls protocol negotiation, when this provider supplier is used to invoked to set the SslContext, the hostname from the channel attributes also will be passed now, to determine the SNI to be set for the Tls handshake.
-For example, in Java, there is a `ProtocolNegotiators.ClientTlsHandler` that is made available the `SslContext` dynamically constructed  based on the cert store to use as indicated by `UpstreamTlsContext`.
-The SNI value to use from the `SslContextProviderSupplier` will be made available to the `ProtocolNegotiators.ClientTlsHandler` to use when creating the `SslEngine` for the transport.
+For example, in Java, at protocol negotiation time the `SslContextProviderSupplier` is given a callback to be invoked with the `SslContext` when the client Ssl Provider instantiated by this supplier has the `SslContext` ready.
+This callback will now also be passed the SNI taken from the subchannel attributes.
+This value along with the `UpstreamTlsContext` available in the `SslContextProviderSupplier` will be used to decide the SNI to be used for the handshake.

 [A29_impl-details]: https://github.com/grpc/proposal/blob/master/A29-xds-tls-security.md#implementation-details
 [UTC_SNI]: https://github.com/envoyproxy/envoy/blob/ee2bab9e40e7d7649cc88c5e1098c74e0c79501d/api/envoy/extensions/transport_sockets/tls/v3/tls.proto#L42